 After 30 minutes add the remaining peppers and onions, stir, cover and simmer an additional 30 minutes.
 15 minutes after adding the second batch of onions and peppers, bring a large pot of salted water to a boil over high heat and cook the elbow macaroni until just slightly undercooked, about 5 minutes.
 Reserve 1 cup of the salted cooking water and set aside.

 Strain the elbows and add to the beef mixture along with the reserved 1 cup of pasta water.
 Heat and stir for 5 minutes or until the pasta is perfectly cooked, remove the Parmesan cheese rinds and discard.

-Ladle into warm bowls and serve with freshly grated Parmesan cheese and serve with crusty bread and a side salad if desired.
+Ladle into warm bowls, garnish with freshly grated Parmesan cheese and serve with crusty bread and a side salad if desired.

 - Prep time is approximate.